How to Roast Pumpkin Seeds

-Salt, to taste
+- salt to taste

-Start by preheating the oven to 400º F
+- Start by preheating the oven to 400º F

-Separate the seeds from the pumpkin flesh.
+- Separate the seeds from the pumpkin flesh.
 We use a colander under running water to make the job a little easier.
 It takes a little effort but once you get the hang of it, it's easy.
 Be sure to remove all the flesh and the strings so they don't burn in the oven.

-Dry them with layers of paper towels or dishtowels.
+- Dry them with layers of paper towels or dishtowels.

-Some people will tell you to soak the seeds in salted water for a day and that may make them taste better, but we don't have time for that.
+- Some people will tell you to soak the seeds in salted water for a day and that may make them taste better, but we don't have time for that.
 We want immediate gratification.

-Put the butter onto a baking sheet and place it in the oven.
+- Put the butter onto a baking sheet and place it in the oven.
 As soon as the butter melts, add the pumpkins seeds to the pan, season with salt, mix everything together and put the pan back into the oven.

-Roast for 15 to 30 minutes until the pumpkin seeds are golden brown.
+- Roast for 15 to 30 minutes until the pumpkin seeds are golden brown.
 Be sure to shake the pan every once in a while so the seeds don't burn.

-Remove the pan from the oven and let the seeds cool.
+- Remove the pan from the oven and let the seeds cool.
 Have some control and don't start snacking on them right away or you may burn your mouth.

 Some people get very creative with their pumpkin seeds and season with various herbs and spices.
 You may want to try mixing in some garlic powder, celery powder, Cajun seasoning, Old Bay seasoning, hot sauce, red pepper flakes (be careful) or even some Worcestershire sauce.
 For more info check out my How to Roast Pumpkin Seeds recipe.